harperj/ml-agents/docs/Learning-Environment-Create-New.md

 1. Right click in Hierarchy window, select 3D Object > Plane.
 2. Name the GameObject "Floor."
-3. Select Plane to view its properties in the Inspector window.
+3. Select the Floor GameObject to view its properties in the Inspector window.
 4. Set Transform to Position = (0,0,0), Rotation = (0,0,0), Scale = (1,1,1).
-5. On the Plane's Mesh Renderer, expand the Materials property and change the default-material to *floor*.
+5. On the Floor's Mesh Renderer, expand the Materials property and change Default-Material to *floor*.

 (To set a new material, click the small circle icon next to the current material name.
 This opens the **Object Picker** dialog so that you can choose the a